sarpisik/strapi-customize-image-formats/README.md

-# Strapi application
+# Strapi Customize Image Formats

-A quick description of your strapi application
+An implementation of how to edit strapi-plugin-upload to generate customized image formats.